What is the MDA

 Mississippi was the first state to use Dental Certificates, which are now in evidence throughout the United States.

-During World War II, the MDA began publishing the Journal, a quarterly publication.
+During World War II, the MDA began publishing the it's cool is pfizer viagra available in india Journal, a quarterly publication.
 Dr. Fayette C. Williams, Sr. served as the first editor during the early years.

 The Mississippi Dental Association has had an executive director since 1959.
 By 1972, the MDA had grown large enough to expand its Central Office and purchase a headquarters at 1764 Lelia Drive in Jackson.
 In 1977, Mrs. Carolyn Simmons was hired as Executive Director and she retired after 23 years of outstanding service in 2000.
 Mrs. Connie Lane now serves as the MDA's third executive leader.